-The material so black your eyes can't see it
+'Darkest building on Earth' unveiled at Winter Olympics

 When used as a coating, Vantablack appears to change the dimensions of an object, rendering 3D objects completely flat.

-It's this absence of color, light and depth that first drew architect Asif Khan to the material.
+It's this absence of color, light and depth that first drew Khan to Vantablack.

 "To break the fundamental rules of perception, as this material does, turns 3D things into 2D things, it absorbs light instead of reflecting light, it's as powerful as switching off gravity.
-That's the possibility of it in architecture," Khan tells CNN.
+That's the possibility of it in architecture," said Khan.

-The British architect is using Vantablack for a building he describes as a "schism in space," which will be unveiled at the 2018 Winter Olympics in South Korea.
-Visitors will encounter it when entering the Olympic Park.

-This impossibly black building will have four curved walls, but from a distance, it will look like a slit of blackness.
-Each of the facades will be studded with thousands of tiny lights -- like stars against the night sky.

 Breaking down Vantablack -- can I eat it?